Skip to content

 Grooming

-Your Golden Retriever will need brushing daily to stop their fur from matting If your dog’s hair mats, you’ll need to cut it out using scissors.
+When it comes to grooming, your Golden Retriever will need brushing daily to stop their fur from matting If your dog’s hair mats, you’ll need to cut it out using scissors.
 This breed sheds a lot and brushing regularly will help reduce the amount of dog hair in your home.

 Their fur will only grow to a certain length before it falls out.
 This means that they don’t need to be trimmed unless you want them to have a shorter cut.
 But they’ll need to be washed at least once a month.
 Their long coat and love of the outdoors make them prone to that familiar ‘doggy’ smell.
 You can bath your dog yourself or take them to a professional groomer.